tendermint/liquidity/x/liquidity/spec/02_state.md

 `DepositMsgState` defines the state of deposit message as it is processed in the next batch or batches.

-When a user sends `MsgDeposit` transaction to the network, it is accumulated in a batch. `DepositMsgState` contains the state information about the message; if the transaction is executed, successfully matched, and if it is to be deleted in the next block.
+When a user sends `MsgDepositWithinBatch` transaction to the network, it is accumulated in a batch. `DepositMsgState` contains the state information about the message; if the transaction is executed, successfully matched, and if it is to be deleted in the next block.

 ```go
 type DepositMsgState struct {